ppone/oauth1/README.md

 TODO: The unit tests at access_token_test.go need to be redone, though they are all passing currently

 Go Verison Supported: 1.2+.
-You can install the package locally if you prefer not to import the github by using goimport (https://github.com/ppone/goimport), a python utilty to install you local go package code.
+You can install the package locally if you prefer not to import the github by using goimport (https://github.com/ppone/goimport), a python utilty to install your local go package code.